ATTENDEE INFO

 -

 Yes.
 The Emigrant Wilderness has established trails and no technical terrain.
 A wilderness first aid kit is on trail at all times.
 July is peak Sierra season — long days, stable weather, no snow.
-Ibrahim plans every route with the group's ability in mind.
+We plan every route with the group's ability in mind.

 -

 Yes.
 All food on this trip is halal.
-Friday dinner and Sunday trailhead lunch are fully cooked meals.
-Saturday meals on trail are high-quality dehydrated meals — just add boiling water.
+Friday dinner and Saturday are fresh cooked big meals.
+Saturday meals on trail are pre-made but delicous and high-quality meals.
 If you have dietary needs or allergies, let us know at booking.

 -